Close

 What is an Echocardiogram?

 An Echocardiogram is an ultrasound scan.
-A small probe sends out high-frequency sound waves that create echoes.
+It uses high-frequency sound waves from a probe to create echoes.
 The probe picks up echoes and turns them into an image on a monitor.
 Echocardiograms can be transthoracic or transesophageal and carried out after exercise or at rest.

-You’ll remove clothing on your upper body and lie on the bed for a transthoracic echocardiogram.
-Several electrodes will be attached to your chest to monitor your heart rhythm.
-The healthcare professional will apply lubricating gel or an ultrasound probe to your chest.
-You’ll lie on your left side as the consultant moves the probe across your chest.
-A machine will capture images of your heart.
+During Your Appointment: You'll remove clothing on your upper body and lie on the bed for a transthoracic echocardiogram.
+Electrodes will be attached to your chest.
+The healthcare professional will apply lubricating gel to an ultrasound probe and move it across your chest.
+You'll lie on your left side as the consultant captures images of your heart.

-There are no side effects or pain from this test and no radiation.
-If you have a transesophageal procedure, your throat may feel sore; if you have a sedative, you could feel tired.
-During a stress echocardiogram, you may feel dizzy.
-If you take certain medicines or have certain conditions, you may be unable to use the contrast agent during a contrast Echocardiogram.
+There are no side effects or pain from this test, and no radiation exposure.
+Standard echocardiograms are entirely safe with no associated risks.
+If you have a transesophageal procedure, your throat may feel sore temporarily.
+During a stress echocardiogram, you may feel dizzy, but medical staff monitor you throughout.
+Some patients may be unable to use contrast agents due to certain medical conditions or medications.

 References